-Recently redecorated, brand new bathroom suit and new carpets to bedrooms.
+Recently redecorated, brand new bathroom suite and new carpets to bedrooms.
 This town cottage would make a great first buy or buy to let investment likely to achieve circa £775pcm.

 11' 9" x 10' 10" (3.58m x 3.30m) Entrance door to front.
 Gas real flame effect fireplace with brick surround and tiled hearth.
 Vinyl oak style flooring.
 Double glazed window to front.
 Radiator.

 11' 9" x 7' 2" (3.58m x 2.18m) Range of beech style base and wall units with roll top work surfaces over.
 Splashback.
 Integrated stainless steel sink and drainer unit.
 Stainless steel built-in oven and gas hob with hood over.
 Ceramic tiled flooring.
 Space and plumbing for automatic washing machine.
 Stairs to first floor.
 Under stairs space for fridge/freezer.
-Rear Lobby door to airing cupboard housing hot water tank.
+Rear Lobby door to cupboard.
 Double glazed UPVC door to courtyard.
 Double glazed window to rear.

 Brand new bathroom suit comprising of wash hand basin, low level WC, bath with shower over.
 Stylish grey tiled areas.
 Window to rear.